leandog/atdd-with-puppies-python-behave/README.md

 ## Linting

-To lint the application's code:
+Lint the application's code:

 ```shell
 ruff check
 ```

-To lint and automatically fix any errors it can safely:
+Lint and automatically fix any errors it can safely:

 ```shell
 ruff check --fix